-Ever wondered how professionals measure an individual’s exposure to ionizing radiation?
-What are the types of dosimeters?
+Ever wondered how professionals measure an individual's exposure to ionizing radiation?
+What are the two types of personal dosimetry?
+The answer: Active and Passive dosimetry.
+Intrigued?

 Dive in to uncover the intricacies and applications of both active and passive dosimetry, and why they're pivotal in the realm of radiation safety.
 Ready to embark on this enlightening journey?